Meyir-zhan/KazAgroScan/README.md

 # KazAgroScan

-KazAgroScan is a Python-based dashboard that analyzes crop health using satellite imagery.
+KazAgroScan is a Python-based dashboard that analyzes crop health using satellite images.
 It leverages cloud-native geospatial tools to fetch and process satellite data dynamically.

 ## Key Features
 * **Cloud-Native Pipeline:** Streams satellite imagery directly from the Microsoft Planetary Computer using STAC (SpatioTemporal Asset Catalog).